 - 3. What damages can a patient sue for?

-- 5. Is it possible to get punitive damages for medical malpractice?
+- 5. Is it possible to get punitive damages?

-- 6. How long does a patient have to sue for medical malpractice in California?
+- 6. What is the statute of limitations for medical malpractice in California?

 - 6.1.
 California's medical malpractice statute of limitations for adults